JacobLindey/ManifoldClassifier/README.md

 : a tuple (chunk, tet) that uniquely identifies the tetrahedron inside the triangulation.

 faces
-: a dict containing the four Face objects that make up the tetrahedron labeled using cycle notation[^cycle-notation].
+: a dict containing the four Face objects that make up the tetrahedron labeled using cycle notation.

 ### Constructor
 JTetrahedron(id)